 Docker-machine stop default

-In order to start the docker VM, run the following command:
+To start the docker VM, run the following command:

 Docker-machine start default